-So why did we go on a hunt to prove Totoro as a real beast?
-Well, to provide the pictures we’ve accumalated as pictoral evidence!
-That’s why, idiots!
-Actually, we’ve gone ahead and used this picture above of the cat beast, but we don’t know the copyright status.
-Anyone got any issues?
-Then we’ll take it down.
-Otherwise we’ll state right here and now Studio Ghibli’s My Neighbour Tororo is fabulous.
+Because Studio Ghibli’s My Neighbour Tororo is fabulous.
 See, we support it?
 Anyway, join us on our mystical journey to find Totoro.
 We journeyed long and far to uncover the glorious truths.
 Onwards, comrade!

 He knew then that his life’s mission was to find Totoro and bring him back to his flat in Manchester to live happily ever after.

-His shoes, having long since disintegrated, lay in Skegness, whilst his hat (having been stolen by a Honey Badger) was in Africa.
-Yet, despite his bedgraggledness, Mr. Wapojif knew his mission was close to fruition!
+His shoes, having long since disintegrated, lay in Skegness, whilst his hat (having been stolen by a honey badger) was in Africa.
+Yet, despite being bedraggled, Mr. Wapojif knew his mission was close to fruition!

 The First Clues!

 Whilst natives gathered to discuss what to do with this weirdo curled up in a ball in the middle of the road, it was eventually decided to feed him sashimi until he realised it would be polite to shift out of the way.

 I scaled it but, unfortunately, halfway up I slipped and fell to earth, whacking my head one on the way down.
 Afterwards I began to hear voices in my head.
 The voices said, “Totoro is close… keep searching, brave eco warrior!”

 This new knock to my head brought about hallucinations (or so I was told later), and I began to be led by Hayao Miyazaki (in the form of a monstrously ghost like 70ft Godzilla) towards the city centre of Nippon somewhere…

 I began to laugh manically in between bites of sushi, and not even some truly disturbed looking policemen could keep my rabid rambling under control.
 Then I spotted the Catbus!
 I hitched a lift to see if I could find the one I sought.